2000

 ● 7-30-2000: When most people speak of God, they are, I think, using “God” more or less as a metaphor for the universe.
 The universe is vast, indifferent, and inherently meaningless.
 People create the notion of God as a way to view the universe as its antithesis: an intimate place that knows us and cares deeply about us, and that imbues everything, especially including us and our lives, with meaning and worth.

 ● 8-4-2000: The positing of God is an attempt to establish certain conditions of the universe by definition, by verbal fiat.
-If we want to prove that there’s a grand purpose for man, for instance, we say that God exists, and He has a magnificent plan for mankind.
+If we want to prove that there’s a grand purpose for man, for instance, we say that God exists, and He has a magnificent ambition for mankind.
 Whatever quality or fact we wish to reach, we simply invoke the vague, amorphous concept of God and describe that concept so as to include the argued-for quality or fact.
 It’s a convenient all-purpose device of last resort, used when one cannot come up with a better argument.

 ● 8-5-2000: Simplicity is relative . . . relative to intelligence or mental sophistication.
 The more intelligent one is, the simpler any given entity seems . . . in general.
 (I add that qualification “in general” because the possibility occurs to me of infinite complexity, which would never appear simple to anyone, as everyone’s intelligence is finite.)